AlanOgic/mcp-crewai-server/README.md

 ╚══════════════════════════════════════════════════════════════════════════════╝
 ```

-# Revolutionary Autonomous Evolution for CrewAI
+# Autonomous Evolution for CrewAI

-## 🌟 What Makes This Revolutionary?
+## 🌟 What Makes This Interesting?

 **MCP CrewAI Server** transforms CrewAI from a static tool into a **living, evolving AI ecosystem**.
 This isn't just another MCP server - it's the future of autonomous AI collaboration.